DefGuard/mobile-client/README.md

-# Defguard Mobile App
+# Defguard Mobile - WireGuard VPN mobile client

-The **Defguard Mobile App** allows you to manage your [WireGuard®](https://www.wireguard.com/) VPN tunnels on the go and secure access with multi-factor authentication (MFA).

-This mobile app is part of the [Defguard](https://defguard.net) ecosystem – a self-hosted, open-source platform for secure remote access, identity management, and VPN orchestration.

-> 🔐 Secure. 🧩 Modular. 🧑‍💻 Self-hosted.
+The **DefGuard Mobile Client** is a secure, self-hosted **WireGuard VPN mobile client** designed for enterprise and personal use.
+It enables seamless management of WireGuard® VPN tunnels on the go with enhanced security through **multi-factor authentication (MFA)**, including biometrics, TOTP, and external SSO providers like Google, Okta, and Microsoft EntraID.

+This open-source, cross-platform VPN app supports easy QR code onboarding and flexible traffic routing to meet diverse secure remote access needs.
+DefGuard is part of a modular ecosystem built for VPN orchestration and identity management .
+Defguard provides a mobile VPN client with biometrics and TOTP.

-## Features
+## Key Features
+- Secure **WireGuard VPN mobile client** with **Multi-Factor Authentication (MFA)**

-- Multi-Factor Authentication with Internal SSO/OIDC (Biometrics, TOTP, Email) or External SSO (Google, Okta, Microsoft EntraID, JumpCloud, ...)
+- Internal SSO/OIDC support with biometrics, TOTP, email verification
+- External SSO support: Google, Okta, Microsoft EntraID, JumpCloud, and more
-- Easy QR-based onboarding (or via url and tokens)
+- Quick and easy onboarding via secure **QR code VPN onboarding** or URL/token
-- Traffic Routing (All Traffic via VPN or just predefined routing)
+- Flexible traffic routing: all traffic via VPN or selective routing
-- Real-time synchronization of configuration with Defguard server
+- Real-time synchronization of VPN configurations with the DefGuard server
-- Cross-platform support (iOS & Android)
+- Native **cross-platform VPN app** support for **Android VPN client** and iOS VPN client
+- Fully **self-hosted VPN solution** for ultimate privacy and control
+- Open-source codebase for transparency and customization

 ## Screenshots